rickstaa/stable-gym/README.md

 A python package containing several openai gym environments.
 It currently contains the following environments:

-- **Oscillator:** A gym environment for a synthetic oscillatory network of transcriptional regulators called a repressilator
+-   [Oscillator:](https://github.com/rickstaa/oscillator/tree/master) A gym environment for a synthetic oscillatory network of transcriptional regulators called a repressilator.

 ## Clone the repository